ShotokuTech/KMS_Tips/README.md

 This command turns off host caching.
 Slmgr /ckhc

-This command forces the client to use the new KMS server for activation.
+This command forces the client to use the new Key Management Service server for activation.
 Slmgr /skms New-KMS.NewDomain.com

 Now run this to activate using the new server.